 Many accepted historical references state that driving at higher speeds – typically 55mph (88.5km/h) – is more efficient.
 These references ignore the effect of decelerating and accelerating.
 To investigate this, simulations were run where the modelled vehicles accelerated up to a fixed speed, then maintained that steady speed indefinitely.
 The distance that the vehicle must travel in order for the improved efficiency at higher speeds to outweigh the extra energy required to accelerate up to that speed was calculated.
 The model was run for 3 different vehicles, Ford Focus EcoBoost petrol, representative of a small hatchback, a Mazda CX-9, representative of a petrol SUV, and BMX X5 3.0D, representative of a large diesel SUV.

 For the Ford Focus EcoBoost it was found that some speeds above 20mph are more efficient than a cruising speed of 20mph, but only if the a given distance is travelled at these steady speeds without deceleration or acceleration.
-30mph (48.3km/h) is more efficient than 20mph only if decelerations and accelerations are less frequent then every 0.5km.
+30mph (48.3km/h) is more efficient than 20mph only if decelerations and accelerations are less frequent then every 0.91km.
 Any significant deceleration and acceleration more often than this will make 20mph more efficient.
 In dense cities and urban traffic, it is unlikely that a vehicle is able to travel at a steady speed over this distance, making 20mph almost always more efficient.
-This distance increases to 1.2km for the Mazda CX-9.
-For the BMW X5 diesel, 20mph was always more efficient than 30mph, regardless of distance travelled between accelerations and decelerations.
+This distance increases to 1.30km and 3.08km for the Mazda CX-9 and BMW X5 respectively.

 Table.
 Travel distance required for different speed limits to result in a lower CO2/km emissions than a 20mph limit (32.2km/h).